rickabrac/grove/README.md

 ## Installation

-• Open a terminal and change to the grove directory
+• Open a terminal and change to the cloned subdirectory

 • Enter 'ant' at the command prompt (without quotes) to compile the program.